TBD54566975/developer-site/src/pages/media.md

 title: TBD Media
 ---

-# TBD Media Resources

-Want to double-click on TBD's mission and approach?
-See us out in the open.

 ## Twitter Spaces: The Blockchain Discussion

 A series hosted by [Angie Jones](https://twitter.com/techgirl1908), where the community has open discussions about blockchain technologies and the apps built on top of them.